MPEG-4 Part 2

 MPEG-4 Part 2, MPEG-4 Visual (formally ISO/IEC 14496-2) is a video encoding specification designed by the Moving Picture Experts Group (MPEG).
 It belongs to the MPEG-4 ISO/IEC family of encoders.
 It uses block-wise motion compensation and a discrete cosine transform (DCT), similar to previous encoders such as MPEG-1 Part 2 and H.262/MPEG-2 Part 2.

 Examples of popular implementations of the encoder specifications include DivX, Xvid and Nero Digital.

 MPEG-4 Part 2 is H.263 compatible in the sense that a basic H.263 bitstream is correctly decoded by an MPEG-4 Video decoder.
 (MPEG-4 Video decoder is natively capable of decoding a basic form of H.263.)
 In MPEG-4 Visual, there are two types of video object layers: the video object layer that provides full MPEG-4 functionality, and a reduced functionality video object layer, the video object layer with short headers (which provides bitstream compatibility with base-line H.263).
 MPEG-4 Part 2 is partially based on ITU-T H.263.
 The first MPEG-4 Video Verification Model (simulation and test model) used ITU-T H.263 coding tools together with shape coding.

 History

 The MPEG-4 Visual format was developed by the Moving Picture Experts Group (MPEG) committee.
-The specification was authored by Iranian-Swiss engineer Touradj Ebrahimi (later the president of JPEG) and Dutch engineer Caspar Horne.
 The standard was developed using patents from over a dozen organizations, listed by MPEG LA in a patent pool.
 The majority of patents used for the MPEG-4 Visual format were from three Japanese companies: Mitsubishi Electric (255 patents), Hitachi (206 patents), and Panasonic (200 patents).
 See Patent holders below for a full list of patent holders.